agda/agda-pkg/README.md

 <img src="https://github.com/apkgbot/agda-pkg/raw/master/assets/installation.gif"
  alt="agda package manager installation" width=256 align="right" />

-The Agda package manager that we all are waiting for so long.
+The Agda package manager that we all have been waiting for so long.

 **Quick Start**